jmapost/tinghao-deep-learning-resources/machine_learning_roadmap.md

 (b) 5-fold CV is good enough.

-(c) Implement stratified cross validation instead of cross validation on large number of classes or imbalance distribution for each classes.
+(c) Implement stratified cross validation instead of basic cross validation on large number of classes or imbalance distribution for each classes.